AdobeDocs/experience-manager-64.en/help/mobile/phonegap-push-notifications.md

 1. Log into google and go to the [Google's Developer page](https://developers.google.com/mobile/add?platform=android&cntapi=gcm).
 1. Choose your app from the list (or create a new one).
-1. Under Android Package Name, enter your app id, i.e. "com.adobe.cq.mobile.weretail.outdoorsapp".
-(If that does not work, try again with "test.test").
+1. Under Android Package Name, enter your app id, i.e. `com.adobe.cq.mobile.weretail.outdoorsapp`.
+(If that does not work, try again with "test.test".)
 1. Click **Continue To Choose and configure services**
 1. Select Cloud Messaging, and then click **Enable Google Cloud Messaging**.
 1. The new Server API Key and (new or existing) Sender ID will then be displayed.